-Do You Have to Pedal an Electric Bike?
+Do You Pedal an Electric Bike?

 Pedal-Assist: Your Legs, But Supercharged

 This is the most common type of e-bike system, often called a "pedelec."
 With pedal-assist, the motor only engages when you are actively pedaling.
 When you stop pedaling, the motor stops, too.
+If you're wondering, "Do electric bikes need pedaling?"—the answer is yes, in most cases, especially for Class 1 and Class 3 models.

 Imagine you’re riding a regular bike, but a constant, powerful tailwind is always at your back, making every pedal stroke easier.
 That’s the feeling of pedal-assist.
 You still get the physical sensation and benefit of cycling, but hills flatten out and headwinds disappear.